mehdidotcafe/coinbasket/data_agent/README.md

 This installs Python and Javascript dependencies (if needed).

 ### Environment variables
+#### Development mode
+In the `data_agent` directory, copy `.env.example` to `.env.local` and fill in the required environment variables.
+Once configured, the agent is ready to run in development mode.

+#### Production mode
-In the `data_agent` directory, copy `.env.example` to `.env` and fill in the required variables.
-Once configured, the agent will be ready to run in either development or production mode.
+In the `data_agent` directory, copy `.env.example` to `.env.production` and fill in the required environment variables.
+Once configured, the agent is ready to run in production mode.

-## Dev mode
+## Development Mode
 In development mode, the agent spins up both a containerized Qdrant vector database and itself, streamlining development and testing—no need for an external database.

-Make sure you also have:

-- Docker
-- Docker Compose

 ### Running in Dev Mode
 From the root of the repository, run: